TheoBaudoinLighting/Horus-Vision/README.md

 This project is licensed under the GNU Open 3 License.
 See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+Please note that Horus Vision `1.3` is a strictly personal project.
+It is developed and maintained with the aim of exploring and implementing advanced rendering techniques.
+As such, **no guarantees of performance, stability, or usability are provided**.
+Users should utilize this software at their own risk, and support or updates may be limited.
+This project is not intended for commercial use and is made available for educational and research purposes only.

+Thank you for understanding and respecting the nature of this project.

 ## Contact

 For any questions or suggestions, feel free to contact us: